alevani/ant_war_simulation/README.md

 ## The army ants

+!
+Say that it's gonna be the main species of the simulator due to its very various interesting behaviours.

 From all the known ants species, there is a category of ant legitimately called "the army ants".
 This category, that the "evolutionary tree" has brought to be combatants, are dreadful warriors among the ground.
 They have been given large mandibles, painful sting and armour, and it exists about 200 hundred of species.
 They don't have a nest, they rather crawl on the ground in a very long and narrow group, consuming up to 500'000 prey animals each day.

 **behaviour**